- Is LBD Fatal?

 - Patients may only be able to recover memories from early life

-- Require high level of support to live comfortably
+- Require a high level of support to live comfortably

 - Stage seven: Very severe symptoms.
 Stage seven typically lasts for 1.5 to 2.5 years